Ramesh24893/LearningProgress/Banking Console/README.md

 1.show branch stats

-Stats is about profit,no of accounts, amount prsent
+Stats is about profit,no of accounts, amount present

 2.validate credit card request